What video player are most publishers using?

 Video.js

-Unlike the other players on this list, Video.js is an open source offering of an HTML5 based video player with support for video monetization.
-The primary sponsor of the project is Brightcove, whose video player is also built on top of the video.JS framework.
+Unlike the other players on this list, Video.js is an open-source offering of an HTML5-based video player with support for video monetization.
+The project’s primary sponsor is Brightcove, whose video player is also built on top of the video.JS framework.

-The project has a very helpful community with a wide array of plugins for 3rd party integration and additional services.
-It can be customized as per requirement (HTML, CSS & Javascript tweaking required) or can be used out of a box.
+The project has a very helpful community and a wide array of plugins for third-party integration and additional services.
+It can be customized as per requirement (HTML, CSS, and Javascript tweaking are required) or used out of the box.

 Some well-known clients include Instagram, Twitter, Microsoft, Github, IGN, The Guardian and many more.